 Avid Pro Tools is a leading DAW in the professional audio community and is far from new to the object-based mixing workflow.
-Spat Revolution can use the AAX version of its plugin suite SEND, RETURN and ROOM to establish connection between Avid Pro Tools and the Spat Revolution environment.
+SPAT Revolution can use the AAX version of its plug-in suite SEND, RETURN and ROOM to establish connection between Avid Pro Tools and the SPAT Revolution environment.
 At the base, this is to provide the automation link via OSC for local or remote integration.
-All the Spat plugin parameters are made available to Pro Tools in order to record the metadata (automation) of the immersive creation.
+All the SPAT plug-in parameters are made available to Pro Tools in order to record the metadata (automation) of the immersive creation.

 You can download the following session templates and presets:

-Pro Tools Templates and Spat Revolution Sessions
+Pro Tools Templates and SPAT Revolution Sessions

 For troubleshooting, please review the Appendix B - Troubleshooting

 With the latest release of SPAT Revolution, buffer size in Pro Tools needs to be set to 1024 samples, in both ProTools and SPAT Revolution if using the Local Audio Path option.
 In ProTools, go to Setup/Playback Engine then set H/W Buffer Size to 1024 samples.

 In SPAT, go to Preferences/Hardware IO , then set: